crate/cratedb-sqlparse/cratedb_sqlparse_js/README.md

 ```

 ### CrateDB version
-You can programmatically check the CrateDB version the package was compiled ford in `index.js`
+You can programmatically check the CrateDB version the package was compiled for in `index.js`

 ```javascript
 import { __cratedb_version__ } from "@cratedb/cratedb-sqlparse";